stanley-tarce/blog-react-api/README.md

 # Blog React

-Blog React  is the frontend website for the Avion Banking App.
+Blog React  is the frontend website for the Blog App.
 **To access the backend repository, please click this [link](https://github.com/stanley-tarce/blog-rails-api)**